Feedback-Controlled Beam Pattern Measurement Method Using a Power-Variable Calibration Source for Cosmic Microwave Background Telescopes: Introduction

 This study presents an advanced measurement method for high dynamic range beam pattern characterization.
 The concept of the proposed method is illustrated in Fig. \ref{fig:concept}.
 The method employs a power-variable artificial microwave source.
 Feedback control from the detector under test on the telescope is applied to the source, dynamically adjusting the source power during measurement to maintain the received power at a constant level within the detector's linear response range.
 This approach renders the measurement results insensitive to detector nonlinearity.
 It effectively extends the dynamic range of the beam pattern measurement regardless of the detector's intrinsic dynamic range.

 Section \ref{sec:methodology} describes the methodology of the proposed approach.
 Section \ref{sec:poc} presents a laboratory-based proof of concept, demonstrating that the method achieves high dynamic range beam pattern measurement as intended.
-Finally, Sec. \ref{sec:conclusion} summarizes the conclusions and discusses the method’s prospects and broader applications.
+Finally, Sec. \ref{sec:conclusion} summarizes the conclusions and discusses the prospects of the method.
+We also mention broader applications of the method to general optical measurements beyond beam pattern characterization of CMB telescopes.